egonolieux/personal-conventions/to-be-established.md

 # Conventions to be established

+This document contains various conventions that need to be established, but still require more research.

 - JavaScript: Finish `.eslintrc.js` conventions.
 Also: New line before break and continue?
 - Front end: Review the naming of classes/IDs.
 - Front end: Review the use of `px` vs `rem`.